Your Covid-19 Travel Questions, Answered

 - and download the COVID-19 DXB app.

-Can I travel to Abu Dhabi?Currently international travel from the UK is banned under the National Lockdown.
+Can I travel to Abu Dhabi?From Monday 17th May, international travel from the UK is permitted.

 Can I travel to the Seychelles?